iai-group/ecir2023-reproducibility/data/README.md

 # Data

-*General rule*: small files (<1 MB) on git, large files on Google Drive (with their documentation under git!).
+*General rule*: small files (<1 MB) on git, large files on server (with their documentation under git!).

 *Specifically*:
-  * On git: topic files, qrels, config files, and annotation files (rewrites, answer types, topic turn detection, etc.).
+  * On git: topic files, qrels, config files, compressed runfiles, compressed first-pass rankings, and rewrites.
-  * On Google Drive: datasets, indices, and runfiles.
+  * On server: datasets, indices, and fine-tuned models.
-    - `$DATA` refers to [this](todo -> add lin to Google Drive) folder on Google Drive
+    - `$DATA` refers to [this](todo -> add lin to gustav1) folder on the server.

 ## Datasets